cybercongress/cybercongress/site/content/post/game-of-links-end.md

 ---
 date: 2021-06-17
 url: game-of-links-end
 title: 'The Game is over.
-Long live to the Game!'
+Long live the Game!'
 author: savetheales
 ---